New Media and immersive art in Cultural festivals and Theatres

 Would you like to develop the contents of your events?

-Do you have specific developmental challenges that could be tackled with an international team of experts and students?
+Do you have specific developmental challenges that could be tackled with an international co-design team of experts and students?

 Could your festival, cultural house or organization be a case study?